 So why is it that great salespeople are so hard to identify?
 Here’s two simple reasons:

-But the task of objectively evaluating the performance potential of a candidate poses unique challenges for sales leaders due to 50 percent of sales reps today consistently below their targets.
+But the task of objectively evaluating the performance potential of a candidate poses unique challenges for Human Resources (HR) Leaders due to 50 percent of sales reps today consistently below their targets.
 With an annual quota for an outside sales rep averaging 2.7 million dollars, the costs of bad hiring adds up quickly.
 If they’re generating 50 percent of their quota, the lost revenue is 1.35 million dollars per rep annually.

 The average percentage of salespeople that achieved one hundred percent of annual quota last year varied by type of industry: